OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowButtonGrid.md

 category: 'MODULES'
 ---
 ## Overview
-It is used to create a table with columns which each cell contains a *button* which background color can be controlled by the `status` property.
+This `module` is used to create a table with columns.
+Each cell of the table contains a *button* or a *bubble* which background color can be controlled by the `status` property.
-The `module` can be used inside by itself inside of a `container` or as a submodule inside of the e.g. [`RowMultiColumns`](RowMulticolumsn.md).
+The `module` can be used inside of a container by itself or as a submodule inside of the e.g. [`RowMultiColumns`](https://openmobilealliance.github.io/githubpages-doc-guidelines/RowMultiColumns) `module`.

 ## Display